-- EXAMPLE 1 The RSASSA-PKCS1-v1\5 signing scheme is not valid with an ECC key. - EXAMPLE 2 A key that has the "restricted" attribute may only be used with one signing scheme.
-If it is limited to be used with RSASSA-PSS, it may not be used with RSASSA-PKCS1-v1\5.
+- EXAMPLE 1 The RSASSA-PKCS1-v1_5 signing scheme is not valid with an ECC key. - EXAMPLE 2 A key that has the "restricted" attribute may only be used with one signing scheme.
+If it is limited to be used with RSASSA-PSS, it may not be used with RSASSA-PKCS1-v1_5.

 A restricted signing key is required to have a signing scheme specified in the key definition and that is the only signing scheme that is allowed to be used with the key.
-For an unrestricted key, the key definition may contain a signing scheme selection or the signing scheme may be determined when the key is used.
-To defer the signing scheme selection, the key would be created with TPM\ALG\NULL as the signing scheme selection.
+For an unrestricted key, the key definition may contain a signing scheme selection, or the signing scheme may be determined when the key is used.
+To defer the signing scheme selection, the key would be created with TPM_ALG_NULL as the signing scheme selection.

-11.4.5.2 Signature Verification
+11.4.6.2 Signature Verification

-TPM2\VerifySignature() validates a signature.
+TPM2_VerifySignature() validates a signature over a digest.
 The command takes a handle of a public key, a digest, and a block that contains the signature over the digest.